j0py/Tidy/README.md

 AddToHead is a good default choice: all triggered notes will always be able to be processed by the fx Synths that exist for a longer time in the server, and thus always end up at the bottom of the stack of nodes.

-If you want the \1 effect to write to the \0 effect, then you must define the \0 effect BEFORE the \1 effect.
+If you want the ```\2``` effect to write to the ```\1``` effect, then you must define the ```\1``` effect BEFORE the ```\2``` effect.
 The other way around will not work: the effects will be in the wrong order inside the server.
-In case you make a mistake while live coding, i added a "target" argument.
-If you supply a target, then addBefore will be used with that target.
-So if \0 sits on top of \1, then re-add \1 with target \0 to correct the situation.
+In case you make a mistake while live coding, you can redefine both the effects, while swapping their definitions.
+A redefined effect will not use addToHead but instead replace the existing version of the effect synth.

-When re-adding an effect, it is assumed that the synthdef has a "gate" argument, and an envelope that fades in and out by some amount of seconds.
+When re-adding an effect, it is assumed that the effect synthdef has a "gate" argument, and an envelope that fades in and out by some amount of seconds.
 This way, the old effect synth will fade out, while the new one fades in, and the overall sound will be affected as less as possible.
 This is convenient if you want to re-add an effect to change some parameters for it.

 ## Sequencing

-The "--" operator has been added to the Symbol class in SuperCollider, and it expects a String argument:
+The "--" operator has been added to the Symbol class in SuperCollider, and it can be given a String argument:
 ```
-\a -- "buf 0" - "snd hi" - "2 0.5"
+\a -- "buf 0 <1 2>" - "map hi" - "2 0.5"
 ```
-The String argument contains the "buf" function and the mini-notation pattern "0".
-So the buffer index value will be 0 during the whole cycle.
+The String argument contains the "buf" function and a mini-notation pattern.
+The buffer index value will be 0 during the first half of each cycle.

-The result of the "--" operator is a JSTidy object.
+The result of the "--" operator is a JSTreeBuilder object.
 The Interpreter then continues using that object.
 It encounters a "-" operator with, again, a String argument.
-Of course, the JSTidy object has a "-" method defined, and so this method is called.
-The result of that call will be the same JSTidy object.
+Of course, the JSTreeBuilder object has a "-" method defined, and so this method is called.
+The result of that call will be the same JSTreeBuilder object.
 And so you can have as many "-" operators with string arguments as you want.
-They all add their little bit of information to the JSTidy object.
+They all add their little bit of information to the JSTreeBuilder object.

-If the function name in the String arguments equals the name of one of the defined effect buses, then the pattern is a mini-notation pattern for the volume with which the triggered notes will be sent to the bus.
+If the function name in the String arguments equals the name of one of the defined effect buses, then the pattern is a mini-notation pattern for the volume with which the triggered notes will be sent to that bus.
 In the example above, the triggered Synths will write to the bus of the ```\2``` effect, with a gain of ```0.5```.

-When the SuperCollider Interpreter has finished processing all input, the "printOn" method is called on the resulting object (which is a JSTidy object).
+When the SuperCollider Interpreter has finished processing all input, the "printOn" method is called on the resulting object (which is a JSTreeBuilder object).
 Normally, an object is expected to post something in the post window in the "printOn" method.
-JSTidy does that too, but it also starts a Routine that will start sequencing cycles (the "Mainloop") at the next quantisation point.
+JSTreeBuilder does that too, but it also installs a new tree to start sequencing cycles with at the next quantisation point.

-Re-evaluating the input line will cause the Mainloop to start sequencing new cycles at the next quantisation point.
+Re-evaluating the input line will install a new tree again, which will possibly generate different cycles.

-To support the "stack" function of Tidal Cycles, the "--" operator has also been added to the JSTidy class.
+To support the "stack" function of Tidal Cycles, the "--" operator has also been added to the JSTreeBuilder class.
 That is because the Stack function takes an array as argument.
 Using the Stack function, you can sequence multiple cycles in parallel.
 Quickly i got the idea to create a "seq" function too, that would then sequence multiple sub-sequences in any order you want:

 ```
 (
 \a -- "seq 0 2 1" -- [
-   \ -- "note 1 2 3" - "snd bd",
+   \ -- "note 1 2 3" - "map bd",
-   \ -- "note 4 5 6" - "snd sn",
+   \ -- "note 4 5 6" - "map sn",
-   \ -- "note 6 5 4" - "snd sn",
+   \ -- "note 6 5 4" - "map sn",
 ] - "gain 0.5"
 )
 ```
-So after processing "--" with the "seq 0 2 1" argument, the Interpreter has a JSTidy object as result.
+So after processing "--" with the "seq 0 2 1" argument, the Interpreter has a JSTreeBuilder object as result.
 Then comes the "--" operator with an array as argument.
-The Interpreter will then first parse each array element, which results in an array of JSTidy objects (because each array element starts with a Symbol and a "--" operator).
-And this array of JSTidy objects is then the parameter for the "--" operator.
-The JSTidy object stores the array, and returns itself.
+The Interpreter will then first parse each array element, which results in an array of JSTreeBuilder objects (because each array element starts with a Symbol and a "--" operator).
+And this array of objects is then the parameter for the "--" operator.
+The JSTreeBuilder object stores the array, and returns itself.
 And then the Interpreter continues by parsing "-" and "gain 0.5".

-The "seq" function will let one of the JSTidy objects in the array generate the next cycle.
-In the example above, the first cycle will be generated by the JSTidy object on index 0 in the array.
-The next cycle will be done by the JSTidy object on index 2 and so on.
+The "seq" function will let one of the JSTreeBuilder objects in the array generate the next cycle.
+In the example above, the first cycle will be generated by the JSTreeBuilder on index 0 in the array.
+The next cycle will be done by the one on index 2 and so on.
 After the seq pattern has been run through, it will start again from the beginning.

-The "stack" function also takes an array of JSTidy objects, and then it will combine all the cycles from all these objects into one cycle.
+The "stack" function also takes an array of JSTreeBuilders, and then it will combine all the cycles from all these objects into one cycle.

 Instead of the "-" operator, you can also use "|>", "|+", "|*", "|<", "|/", "|%" operators or their related ones with different "where the structure comes from": "|>", ">|", "|>|".
 The "-" is the shortcut for "|>" (structure from the left, values from the right).
 In Tidal Cycles they use the "#" character for that, but in SuperCollider that character has special meaning and cannot be used as an operator.